dadelani/dadelani.github.io/_pages/cv.md

 Service and leadership
 ======
+* Senior Area chair for ACL 2025
-* Area chair for ACL 2024, NAACL 2024, EACL 2024, EMNLP 2023, ACL 2023 in Efficiency in NLP or Cross-Lingual NLP track
+* Area chair for EMNLP 2024 ACL 2024, NAACL 2024, EACL 2024, EMNLP 2023, ACL 2023 in Efficiency in NLP or Cross-Lingual NLP track
 * Reviewer for EACL 2023, EMNLP 2022, COLING 2022, LREC 2022, WeaSUL @ICLR 2021, NAACL 2021, ARR 2021 - present, AfricaNLP Workshop (2020, 2021)
 * Organizer for:
   * AfricaNLP at ICLR 2024, 2023, 2022